THINK ABOUT THE REST OF THE APPLICATION

 As you approach your MBA application, keep in mind that we are more interested in the impact you have had in your work place than the name or stature of your organization.

 Have you made the most of your professional opportunities?
 Are you cultivating your leadership and team skills and making a difference?
 We look at your responses in conjunction with your recommendations to create a broad picture of the impact you have had in your work environment(s).

 If you have had more than one job, we also ask why you left your previous employer(s).
 Your response to this question will help us understand your career development and what has motivated your decision making.

 We also ask you to report the industry and job function you hope to pursue after you obtain your MBA.

 After completing the Employment History section, please upload a current copy of your resume (follow the Application Instructions).

 Along with the essays, the resume and Employment History are the most critical documents that you control.
 Both should present you as effectively and honestly as possible.
 These two values are not in conflict: Be honest, be thorough, and do not be humble.
 You are being judged by your professional experience and this is where they get your complete record of it.
 If you have not done so, I suggest reading Steve Green's post on resumes.

-Two years ago at the Stanford presentation in Tokyo, the admissions officer emphasized that the admissions committee closely reads transcripts.
+At a Stanford presentation in Tokyo back a few years ago, the admissions officer emphasized that the admissions committee closely reads transcripts.
 While you don't control the content at this point, you have the possibility of impacting how the transcript is interpreted.
 Scrutinize your own transcript.
 If your GPA is high, this is easy.
 You can relax.
-If on the other hand,your transcript reveals an unimpressive GPA, some very low grades, gaps in study, or anything else that concerns you, you had better figure out how to address in the Additional Information section (See application instructions PDF found on the right hand column here).
+If on the other hand,your transcript reveals an unimpressive GPA, some very low grades, gaps in study, or anything else that concerns you, you had better figure out how to address in the Additional Information section.

 USE IT OR DON'T USE IT, BUT DON'T ABUSE IT: